beatrice57/ppche2-2025/lemmatization-related/patch/README-instructions.rst

 have just downloaded.
 The following instructions assume the directory structure in the release.::

-  # modify path to data as needed
+  # edit path to release data as needed
-  cd /your/path/to/PPCHE2/data
+  cd /your/path/to/release/data

-  # modify path to script as needed
+  # edit path to script as needed
   # if using tcsh shell, replace "prep-files" with "prep-files-for-tcsh"

-  /your/path/to/patch-dir/tools/prep-files PPCEME/parsed/helsinki/*.psd
+  /your/path/to/patch/tools/prep-files PPCEME/parsed/helsinki/*.psd

-  /your/path/to/patch-dir/tools/prep-files PPCEME/parsed/penn1/*.psd
+  /your/path/to/patch/tools/prep-files PPCEME/parsed/penn1/*.psd

-  /your/path/to/patch-dir/tools/prep-files PPCEME/parsed/penn2/*.psd
+  /your/path/to/patch/tools/prep-files PPCEME/parsed/penn2/*.psd

-  /your/path/to/patch-dir/tools/prep-files PPCMBE2/parsed/*.psd
+  /your/path/to/patch/tools/prep-files PPCMBE2/parsed/*.psd

-  # sanity checks - assuming you're in /your/path/to/PPCHE2/data
+  # sanity check - assuming you're in /your/path/to/release/data
   ls PPCEME/parsed/helsinki/*.psd.vert | wc -l  # should yield 146
   ls PPCEME/parsed/penn1/*.psd.vert | wc -l     # should yield 151
   ls PPCEME/parsed/penn2/*.psd.vert | wc -l     # should yield 148